websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    java -classpath .:* -DsiteId={site-id} WikiNode_POST_ToSite
    ```

-   The terminal should display the complete schema for the newly created Wiki node.
+   The terminal displays the complete schema for the newly created Wiki node.
 The provided API calls only define the `description` and `name` fields for the new node, though you should copy the node's ID for use with the following GET, PUT, and DELETE methods.

    ```bash
    {